 The Missions Department are currently working closely with three of these hospitals to look at developing formal partnerships with them.
 The first mission Memorandum of Understanding between CMC and CSI Erode Hospital was signed at the January 2016 Council meeting.
 This marked the beginning of a new direction in mission renewal initiatives for CMC.

 More recently, CMC have responded to the need at Kotagiri Medical Fellowship Hospital (KMF).
 This is about 7 hours drive to the west of Vellore.
 CMC have sent several doctors to work there and have many Trustees on the Board.
 The hospital has been growing steadily, with improved services and increasing patient numbers.
 New staff have joined and gradually the locals are gaining confidence in using the patient services.

-Earlier this year we sent £30,000 to enable them to purchase much needed equipment for their lab, which they have named after Ms Monica Sutton.
+In 2019 Friends of Vellore UK sent £30,000 to enable them to purchase much needed equipment for their lab, which they have named after Ms Monica Sutton.
 Monica Sutton, a British missionary and lab technician, along with Vera Nowell, a pharmacist from England were the pioneering founders of what is now KMF.

 Today, fewer healthcare professionals are keen to work in mission hospitals.
 Those that do offer to go have either a strong calling from God, a passion for social justice or a reason to keep the flame burning in their local area.
 However, Dr Sam is working hard to raise the profile of this most important work at CMC and encouraging staff to consider getting involved either by going or praying for the work.